The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Ollie offers four fresh recipes, which feature whole meat as the main source of protein, nutrient-rich organ meat, then whole vegetables, seeds, and oils for added fiber, minerals, and vitamins.

-- Lamb: Lamb, lamb liver, butternut squash, kale, chickpeas, cranberries…
+- Lamb: Lamb, butternut squash, lamb liver, kale, rice, chickpeas, cranberries, green beans, potatoes, dicalcium phosphate, chia seeds…

 We love Ollie’s Turkey recipe, as well as its high protein and fat content for our active puppy.
 The Lamb recipe is also a great alternative for dogs with sensitivities to common meats.